drasyl/drasyl/doc/start/README.md

 It is therefore important that you become familiar with the [definitions and implications](../../drasyl-core/src/main/java/org/drasyl/event/EventCode.java) of the different event types.

-For example, you should listen for `EVENT_NODE_ONLINE` before start sending messages, and pause when `EVENT_NODE_OFFLINE` has been received.
+For example, you should listen for `NodeOnlineEvent` before start sending messages, and pause when `NodeOfflineEvent` has been received.

 The state diagram below shows which events occur in which order during the lifetime of a drasyl node: